Overview – Reprocessing reusable medical devices

 Practices must ensure that staff involved in reprocessing have received adequate education (eg a course), training and regular competency assessment, and that these are documented.

 Practices should have a designated area for processing reusable medical devices, and must establish a workflow pattern that prevents the packaging, sterilisation and storage areas becoming contaminated.
 This involves systematically moving from ‘dirty’ to ‘clean’ within the designated area.
-The reprocessing area must be separate from treatment and administration areas.
+The reprocessing area must be segregated from treatment and administration areas.
+Ideally, there is a dedicated room for reprocessing.
+In shared spaces, a practice could demonstrate what physical methods or barriers they use for segregation of reprocessing activities (eg locating the patient bed away from the sterilizing area, not processing equipment while the treatment room is occupied by patient/s).

 Personal protective equipment must be worn during reprocessing, and may require changing between stages.